-AWS CodePipeline is a fully managed continuous integration and continuous delivery (CI/CD) service that automates the end-to-end software release process.
+AWS CodePipeline is a fully managed CI/CD service that automates the end-to-end software release process.
 This section provides an in-depth exploration of AWS CodePipeline, covering its features, integrations, and best practices for achieving efficient and reliable software delivery.

 Key features of AWS CodePipeline

+Following are the key features of AWS CodePipeline: